-Once the remaining stockpiles have been removed the floors of the stockpile areas and any access tracks will be ripped to encourage regeneration.
-The three stockpile areas (north-eastern, north-western and central) plus the area degraded by spoil heaps require re-planting.
+The three stockpile areas (north-eastern, north-western and central) plus the area degraded by spoil heaps, require re-planting.
 Seedlings propagated from seeds collected from plants growing adjacent to the degraded areas should be used.
-Both shrub and tree species should be considered in this replanting project.
-Such a project is the responsibility of the authority who used the Reserve for stockpiling; in this case the Main Roads Department.
+Both tree and understorey species should be considered in this replanting project.
+Such a project is the re6ponsibility of the authority who used the Reserve for stockpiling in this case the Main Roads Department.

-The internal track indicated by a dotted line in Figure 10 will be closed by blocking off its northern end.
+The internal track indicated by a dotted line in Figure 10 will be closed by blocking its northern end.

-Wambyn Nature Reserve with its open, attractive woodlands and immediate proximity to the Great Eastern Highway is ideally suited for conservative public use.
+Wambyn Nature Reserve with its open, attractive woodlands and immediate proximity to the Great Southern Highway is ideally suited for conservative public use.